daniellecrobinson/daniellecrobinson.github.io/Danielle_Robinson_resume.md

 G: [@daniellecrobinson](https://github.com/daniellecrobinson)

 Hi!
-I work on fun, engaging projects used decentralized technology to break down barriers to knowledge/information/data/research access.
+I work on engaging projects that break down barriers to knowledge.
 I advocate for public access to public information and open science.
 Open science means supporting inclusion and equity in science/tech/research professions.
 I work on projects that support open sharing of public information on the open web, including publicly funded scientific research and government data.
 I believe that citizen science and DIY science demystifies science and supports critical engagement in society.

 #### Education
 2016 - PhD in Neuroscience, Oregon Health & Science University